erpas/rgis/rivergis/help/stepByStep1d.rst

   .. figure:: img/create_1.png
      :align: center

-Bridges/Culverts layer should contain "BridgeID", "RiverCode", "ReachCode", "Station", "USDistance", "TopWidth", "NodeName" and DtmId" attributes.
-First four attributes are
+Bridges/Culverts layer should contain "BridgeID", "RiverCode", "ReachCode", "Station", "USDistance", "TopWidth", "NodeName" and DtmID" attributes.
+Edit layer and digitize bridges.
+"BridgeID" will be filed automatically while digitizing.
+Remember that drawing has to be performed from left bank to right bank looking downstream.

+The rest attributes are calculated by pushing this button |bridgebutton| in process of intersection with StreamCenterline layer excluding "USDistance", "TopWidth", "NodeName" and DtmID".
+"USDistance", "TopWidth", "NodeName" have to be filled manually by user.

+  .. |bridgebutton| image:: img/bridge_ico.png